What I offer:

 One to one spiritual direction

-- A spiritual direction session, usually takes an hour.
+- A spiritual direction session, usually takes an hour once a month.
 I can meet you in central Wellington or in Tawa.

 - I can offer spiritual direction by zoom if you are not in Wellington.

 Other things I offer

 Here are some other ways I can contribute to enrich the prayer life of your church groups:

 Retreats are a wonderful way to be away from the hussle and bussle of daily life and develop an internal space for reflection and listening to God.
 However a ‘retreat’ may be a missed opportunity if it becomes another few days of activities, talks and more ‘things to do.’

 How about introducing a rhythm of slowing down, reflecting with authenticity, which in turn helps developing a rhythm of regularly listening in your life?

 - I can facilitate retreat space and or small group reflections that cultivate listening to God according to the theme of your retreat.

-- If your church or group is having a retreat or camp, I can also offer spiritual direction sessions during the retreat and or facilitate time of reflection and prayer
+- If your church or group is having a retreat or camp, I can also offer spiritual direction sessions during the retreat and or facilitate a time of reflection and prayer

 Would your church or youth group like to set up a time or space for reflection using creative ways to pray?
 I would love to help you to set up a sacred space for prayer in your group.